Building the Blog Foundation (Markdown + Shiki)

 Why Markdown-First

 For this portfolio, blog posts are mostly prose plus code snippets.
+That means plain Markdown is enough right now.

 I am intentionally not using embedded React inside content yet.
 This keeps authoring friction low and reduces rendering complexity.